mulka/ploverwiki/Supported-Hardware.md

 * Keytoppers
 * Keycaps

-* A keyboard with an ortholinear layout
+You can also use a keyboard with an ortholinear layout.

 ### Keytoppers